jonnor/brewing-audio-event-detection/README.md

 If you just want something that works for fermentation tracking, get a [Plaato Airlock](https://plaato.io/products/plaato-airlock).

+Or if you want to build something yourself, consider a [BrewBubbles](https://docs.brewbubbles.com/) bubble counter or a [iSpindle](https://www.ispindel.de) hydrometer.

 If you want to learn about [Machine Learning for Audio]((https://github.com/jonnor/machinehearing)), this is for you!
 This repository will serve as a simple example of a practical audio ML system, using Audio Event Detection.